 Checking for previous applications or approvals before buying or developing a property can save you time and money.

 You can use the application enquiry search tool within Council’s Online Planning System (PDOnline) to view details for a specific development application.
-All documents for development applications (including plans and conditions of approval) lodged from 1 January 2004 are available.
+Current and past development applications, including plans and conditions of approval, can be viewed on PDOnline for applications dating back to 1 January 2004.
 There is no charge for this service.

 To find out details and advice on a specific development application not available through PDOnline (lodged prior to 1 January 2004), you will need to phone Council's planning officers on 07 3403 8888.
 These officers can retrieve historical records (decision documents, including the decision notice, approved plans and conditions of approval) to respond to your enquiry.
 Where appropriate, you may arrange to view these decision documents.
 However, Council cannot provide copies of approved plans through this service.